Florian Gallo (France) 1; Violaine Lepousez (France) 1

 1 - Carbone 4

-Note about the project: the ClimINVEST project involves climate researchers, climate finance specialists and practitioners (CICERO, Wageningen University, Météo France, I4CE, Carbone 4 and Climate Adaptation Services).
+The ClimINVEST project involves climate researchers, climate finance specialists and practitioners (CICERO, Wageningen University, Mto France, I4CE, Carbone 4 and Climate Adaptation Services).
 It aims to enhance communication and capacity building between climate specialists and the financial sector.
 ClimINVEST brings scientists and investors together to develop tailored tools and indicators to translate the physical data into usable information on investment portfolios, through a co-production approach.
+A set of case studies are used to develop methodologies for specific sectors and locations.